jembi/openmrs-module-dhisconnector/README.md

 Every time a request is sent to the DHIS2 server, the resulting JSON is stored on the file system at `OPENMRS_DIR/dhisconnector/cache/`.
 On Ubuntu, this usually corresponds to `/usr/share/tomcat7/.OpenMRS/dhisconnector/cache/`.
 If the DHIS2 server is no longer reachable, these cached values will be used by the DHIS Connector Module.

 For OpenMRS implementations that should operate offline, it is possible to pre-populate this cache by copying the contents of the `OPENMRS_DIR/dhisconnector/cache` directory from an online system to the same location on the offline system.
-Assuming all the required resources have been cached by the online implementation, the offline implemenation should be able to function correctly without ever being able to reach the DHIS2 server.
+Assuming all the required resources have been cached by the online implementation, the offline implementation should be able to function correctly without ever being able to reach the DHIS2 server.

 ## Module Status